On the 5th of November 2015, to the best of my knowledge at the time, I died in a small rural hospital five hours south of Perth.

-“MEGAN!” yelled the city doctor from the screen.
-“STOP WASTING OUR TIME!
+“GEMMA!” yelled the city doctor from the screen.
+“STOP WASTING OUR FUCKING TIME!
 YOU ARE GETTING IN THAT AMBULANCE AND YOU ARE GOING TO ANOTHER HOSPITAL!”

-The city doctor swore and disconnected the video call.
+The city doctor swore again and disconnected the video call.

 Like great aunties from an Enid Blyton book, the bustling nurses were kindly and reassuring as they fussed over me.
 With a flick of their wrists, they waved off my apologies: “Don’t worry dear – it’s our job to look after you.”

 But the in-house doctor was not so sure.